UK singles chart: 2020s

-On 14 June 2022, it was revealed that the Chart Supervisory Committee (CSC) had given the record an exemption from the ACR accelerated decline rule, with the record now on an SCR listing, giving Kate Bush the chance to get another number one, more than 44 years after "Wuthering Heights" and the first number one for her own record label, Fish People (as EMI-Universal are no longer the rights holders).
+On 14 June 2022, it was revealed that the Chart Supervisory Committee (CSC) had given the record an exemption from the ACR accelerated decline rule, with the record now on an SCR listing, giving Kate Bush the chance to get another number one, more than 44 years after her previous number one ("Wuthering Heights") and the first number one for her own record label, Fish People (as EMI-Universal are no longer the rights holders).

 On 17 June 2022, "Running Up That Hill (a Deal with God)" reached number one on the UK chart and not only did Bush get a second number one, but also the OCC revealed that she had broken three of their chart records.
-With the gap of 44 years she eclipses Tom Jones's 42-year gap between "Green Green Grass of Home" going to number one and Jones being one of the acts on Comic Relief's "(Barry) Islands in the Stream" with Rob Brydon, Ruth Jones and Robin Gibb.
+With the gap of 44 years between appearances at number one, she eclipsed Tom Jones's 42-year gap between "Green Green Grass of Home" going to number one and his appearance as a featured vocalist on the Comic Relief song "(Barry) Islands in the Stream", along with Rob Brydon, Ruth Jones and Robin Gibb.
 She also replaced Cher at the top of the list of oldest female artist chart-toppers at 63 years and 11 months, compared to the 52 years that Cher was when "Believe" topped the chart in 1998.
 Jones and Bush are also on the Top 10 list of oldest artists to score a UK Number 1 single with Bush placed fifth.
-The last record Bush broke was the one held by Wham!'s "Last Christmas", for the track that has taken the longest time to reach Number 1 with "Running Up That Hill" first entering the chart in August 1985 and getting to the top 37 years later, beating Wham! by a year.
+The last record Bush broke was the one held by Wham!'s "Last Christmas", for the track that has taken the longest time since its initial release to reach number one with "Running Up That Hill" released in 1985 and getting to the top 37 years later, beating Wham! by a year.